cvmfs/conveyor/README.md

-# CernVM-FS publisher tools
+# Conveyor

 ## Overview

-Additional tools and services for publishing to CernVM-FS repositories.
+CernVM-FS Conveyor is a set of additional tools and services providing a higher-level, job-based, interface for publishing into CernVM-FS repositories.

 ## License and copyright